1. What Is Sharepoint 2010?

-The Global Assembly Cache contains assembly code or machine code which is used to run a program.
-It gives custom binaries place into full trust code group.
-The binaries are deployed to be used in between the sender and the receiver.
-After signing, the binary will have a public key identifier for itself so that it can be used by sender and receiver.
-GAC can be used with .NET assemblies cache for command line platform.
+Answer: The Global Assembly Cache contains assembly code or machine code which is used to run a program.
+It gives custom binaries place into full trust code groups.
+The binaries are deployed to be used between the sender and the receiver.
+After signing, the binary will have a public key identifier for itself so that it can be used by the sender and receiver.
+GAC can be used with .NET assemblies cache for the command line platform.

-SharePoint is about Contents, so Content Type is a reusable collection of settings and metadata to represents a certain type of content.
-For Instance, a Student Content Type may have set of metadata like Student Enrollment ID, Name, year of enrollment etc.
+Answer: SharePoint is about Contents, so Content-Type is a reusable collection of settings and metadata to represents a certain type of content.
+For Instance, a Student Content-Type may have a set of metadata like Student Enrollment ID, Name, year of the enrollment, etc.

-Content Type in SharePoint facilitates to organize contents in more meaningful way.
-It supports inheritance of properties, behaviors and appearances.
+Content-Type in SharePoint facilitates to organize content in a more meaningful way.
+It supports inheritance of properties, behaviors, and appearances.

 10. Do you have any additional experience and/or education which might enhance your status as a candidate?